256HODL/lnd_macos/README.md

-# Build a Ligthing Node on macOS with LND and a local full node
+# Build a Ligthing Node on macOS with LND and a Full Node

 ## Step 1: Build Bitcoin Core from source with ZMQ notifications enabled.